 ISNA

-The ISNA function checks if a value is a #N/A error and returns TRUE if it is, otherwise returns FALSE.
-It is commonly used in Excel to handle error values and perform conditional checks based on error outputs.
+The ISNA function checks if a value is a #N/A error and returns TRUE if it is, otherwise FALSE.
+It is used to handle error values and perform conditional checks based on error outputs.

 Try out ISNA